sauba/learningHowToDocumentAPI/README.md

 # learning HowTo Document an API
 ###### PT-BR ## API de Games do Curso Formação Nodejs na Udemy.
 ###### EN
-In this repository, i will be doing what i am learning at udemy course called Formação Nodejs
+In this repository, i will be doing what i am learning at udemy course named Formação Nodejs

 #### Endpoints